avniproject/avni-website/src/pages/case-studies/calcutta-kids-—-avni-implemented-for-maternal-and-child-health-program.md

 **Modelling CK programs onto Avni**\
 In Avni, one can define multiple programs.
 Three programs were defined — pregnancy, child and mother.
 A woman can be moved between mother and pregnancy program depending on whether they were pregnant or not.
 A child can be enrolled in the child program at birth or if they come newly into Fakir Bagan (program area).
 The flexible data model offered by Avni allowed for exactly translating the programs as they exist in the real world.
 (Avni in fact has been designed to achieve this for all field programs).

-**How does having an app in the field help CHWs?**\
+**App available in the field instead of printouts, registers and forms**\
 CHWs at CK, completely did away with the paper forms.
 This allows for program designers to ensure that each CHW interaction with the beneficiary can be modelled into the app — to standardise service quality.
 In Avni — the CHW’s interaction with beneficiary is supported via a designed form flow that brings up only the right questions, right counselling topics, displays necessary computed information (e.g. referral advice based on complete data), and highlights data input mistakes.

-**Data migration**\
+**Bringing data from old system into new one**\
-One of the challenges of migrating from one system to another is to bring along all the data to the new system.
-Data migration in simple scenarios involves providing data to the new system in the format that it can accept.
-In data migration that involves a lot of tables, columns and rows, it is difficult to prepare data in the expected format manually, because the data-formats of the new system is completely different from the old system.\
+Bringing on all the data from older system to a new one can be quite challenging.
+Such data migration in simple scenarios involves providing data to the new system in the format that it can accept.
+But for large data sets that has been in use for years, it is difficult to prepare data in the expected format manually, because the data-formats of the new system is quite different from the old system.
+Avni uses a unique approach that makes it possible to map two complex data formats in an excel file - instead of transforming the input format.
-Avni uses a way by which one can define mapping between data formats of the two systems.
-Currently, this mapping can be done only in an excel file, not via a user interface.

-**How does having a generic product like Avni, help CK?**\
-Avni reduces the software development cost to the minimum for any of its implementations.
-Most changes in real-world program can be easily implemented via data changes — which doesn’t require costly software development projects.
-For example — adding a new encounter/visit type with form, is mostly a matter of using the form-designer via the web browser interface.
+**Generic product like Avni over a custom solution**\
+Avni reduces the software development cost to the minimum, for its customer - because the product, its hosting infrastructure are shared resources.
+Avni is funded via philanthropy - allowing funders to contribute a product to the ecosystem.
+Customers of Avni paying only for implementation of their own configurations.

 - - -